4 Weeks Pregnant with Twins or Multiples

 - Overwhelming exhaustion all of a sudden as well as increased soreness and swelling of the breasts.

-- Bloating, cramping, fatigue, mood swings, and spotting will also be seen during this time.
+- During this time, bloating, cramping, fatigue, mood swings, and spotting will also be seen.

-Most of these changes could primarily be because of the presence of multiple embryos, which tends to shoot up the levels of progesterone as well as estradiol within the body.
-Whether you are pregnant with twins/ multiples or not, once your pregnancy is confirmed, you must take care of your health.
+Whether you are pregnant with twins/ multiples or not, you must take care of your health once your pregnancy is confirmed.
 Here are some tips that you may follow for a healthy and happy term.

 Pregnancy Care Tips

-There are a few tips women should adhere to:
+There are a few tips women who are 4 weeks pregnant with twins belly should adhere to:

 - Have a repeat pregnancy test if your previous one turns out to be negative.